-At The Brain Tumour Charity we are committed to actions, not words.
+We are committed to actions, not words.
 We want change.
 And we want it now.
 To help accelerate this, we're working passionately to influence decision makers on issues that are important to our community and to raise vital awareness.
 And we're making progress.
-Since introducing our HeadSmart campaign – our multi-award-winning, UK-wide campaign based on research funded by The Brain Tumour Charity at The University of Nottingham –we've helped to reduce average childhood diagnosis times from 13 to 6.5 weeks.
+Since introducing our HeadSmart campaign - our multi-award-winning, UK-wide campaign based on research funded by The Brain Tumour Charity at The University of Nottingham - we've helped to reduce average childhood diagnosis times from 13 to 6.5 weeks.

 We've also been proud to play a key role in supporting Baroness Tessa Jowell's courageous campaign, the Tessa Jowell Brain Cancer Mission.
 Baroness Jowell backed our campaign for 5-ALA - the 'pink drink', which makes brain tumour cells more easily visible to surgeons - to be rolled out to everyone who would benefit from it, something the Government has now pledged to enact across England.

 We believe that everyone affected by a brain tumour should have quick and easy access to the right information and support for them.
 With a range of specialised services available including our Information & Support Line, Patient Guide, Benefits Clinic, Live Chat, Online Information Days, Family Days, Teenage and Young Adult Service and online communities, we have a service tailored to meet the needs of everyone affected by a brain tumour.